carrotFoxx/services/docs/installation_manual.rst

 - OS: Ubuntu 16.04 LTS

-no other basic requirements enforced.
+No other basic requirements enforced.

 Node setup
 ==========